Political-Cultural Sociologist

 - Forces for Change?
 How the legitimation of fashion in fashion magazines gains a political-ideological edge.
 With G. Kuipers in Cultural Sociology (2023) Link to article

-- Kuipers, G., L. Brans & L. Carbone (2023) ‘The Myth of Trickledown: How fashions do (not) spread in European fashion magazines and what this tells us about power and status in the European fashion system’ in:
+- 'Who made my clothes?
+How transparency apps bring politics to cultural consumption and production' in Journal of Consumer Culture (2023) Link to article- Kuipers, G., L. Brans & L. Carbone (2023) โThe Myth of Trickledown: How fashions do (not) spread in European fashion magazines and what this tells us about power and status in the European fashion systemโ in:

 Almila, A.M. & D. Serkan (eds.)
-Fashion’s Transnational Inequalities: New Social and Economic Approaches Routledge: London.
+Fashionโs Transnational Inequalities: New Social and Economic Approaches Routledge: London.
 Link to chapter

 - 'Nations, Nationalism and the Nation State' (with T. Kuhn & T. van der Meer) In: Political Science and Changing Politics (2017).
-Amsterdam University Press
+Amsterdam University Press- Fans, not critics?
+Attitudes and role conceptions towards sustainability among European fashion journalists

 (under review)